Tranquility2/python-design-patterns/docs/behavioral_design_patterns/memento.md

-# **Memento design pattern**
+# **Memento Design Pattern**

 A Snapshot of Time, Undoing the Past, Embracing the Future

-> In essence, the Memento design pattern empowers your code to travel through time, capturing fleeting moments and revisiting them at will.
+> In essence, the Memento Design Pattern empowers your code to travel through time, capturing fleeting moments and revisiting them at will.
 This opens doors for undo/redo functionality, versioning, and alternative paths, fostering a dynamic and flexible environment within your program.

+---

 ## Workflow